Curriculum Maps, Knowledge Organisers and Semester Plans

 We are proud of our link with Plymouth Argyle in providing pupils with a holistic Football Academy programme.
 Running from Year 7 through to Year 13, the programme aims to develop the footballing ability of pupils, as well as provide physical and mental challenges, developing resilience.

-- Mr A Price – Director of Sport
+- Mr S Taylor – Director of Sport

-- Mr S Taylor – PE Teacher / Head of Examinable PE
+- Mr A Price – PE Teacher / Community Lead

 Pupil Centered Approach